Taro-Hayashi/Pop-n-Top/README_EN.md

 Put conthroughs.
 Make the top and bottom and front and back the same.
-Conthroughs are not soldered so that they can be removed.
+Conthroughs are not soldered so that Pro Micro can be removed.
 ![](img/promicro1.jpg)

 And put Pro Micro on conthroughs.